Aqueous Coating (AQ):

 Booklets:

-Booklets range from 8 to 52 pages printed on durable 100lb Book stock, and are assembled in-house.
+Booklets range from 8 to 52 pages, are printed on durable 100lb Book stock, and are assembled in-house.

 Borders:

 An outline around graphics, text or edge of a sheet.
-We do NOT recommend adding borders to your artwork due to the blade shifting off-centered.
+We do NOT recommend adding borders to your artwork because the blade shifts off-centered.

 Bumper Stickers